|

 Jedediah Smith and the Opening of the West.
 Dale L. Morgan.
 Lincoln: University of Nebraska Press, 1953; 1964.
 A biography of Smith, and in effect a history of the mountain men up to 1831 when Smith died.
 A standard of fur trade history. "the ultimate authority;" "impeccable scholarship."

 The Taos Trappers The Fur Trade In the Southwest 1540-1846.
-David J Weber.
+David J. Weber.
 Norman: University of Oklahoma Press, 1970.

 This Reckless Breed of Men: The Trappers and Fur Traders of the Southwest.
 Robert Glass Cleland.
 Lincoln: University of Nebraska Press, 1992.

 Across the Great Divide : Robert Stuart and the Discovery of the Oregon Trail.
 Laton McCartney.
-New York: Free Press, 2003. a popular history.
+New York: Free Press, 2003.

 Heroes to Me.
 Mike Moore.
 Macon Georgia: Historical Enterprises, 2003.
-Topics about the life of mountain men illustrated by selections from their writing and stories.
+Topics about the life of mountain men illustrated by selections from their writing and stories. order from amm1616 at comcast dot net

 Many Tender Ties: Women in Fur Trade Society 1670 - 1870.
 Sylvia Van Kirk.
 Norman: University of Oklahoma Press, 1980.
 Marriages of trappers to Indian women; womens' roles; & resulting culture